devexps/devexps.github.io/_posts/2019-09-04-docker-tutorial-for-beginners.markdown

 > **THE OFFICIAL DESCRIPTION**
 > Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

 Back in the day, an application would be created and run on a machine.
 There was a ratio of 1:1.
 One application, one machine.
-We always purchased the most powerful machine possible to cover their asses, errors.
+We always purchased the most powerful machine possible to cover our asses, errors.
 The result of this is many machines only ran at a small fraction of their capacity.
 After that, we have the **virtual machines** - include the application, the necessary binaries and libraries, and an entire guest operating system.
 And we have the **containers** - include the application and all of its dependencies, share the kernel with other containers, running as isolated processes in user space on the host operating system.

 <p align="center">
 <img src="/assets/thoughts/devops/hello_docker_with_go/docker.png" width="600px" alt="Docker Engine - docs.docker.com">